cogini/phoenix_container_example_old/README.md

 though it should work in docker.io.
 See https://github.com/aws/containers-roadmap/issues/876 and https://github.com/aws/containers-roadmap/issues/505

-It also supports deploying to AWS ECS using CodeBuild, CodeDeploy Blue/Green deployment, and AWS Parameter Store for configuration.
-Terraform is used to set up the environment, see https://github.com/cogini/multi-env-deploy See `ecs/buildspec.yml`.
+This project supports deploying to AWS ECS using CodeBuild, CodeDeploy Blue/Green deployment, and AWS Parameter Store for configuration.
+See `ecs/buildspec.yml`.
+Terraform is used to set up the environment, see https://github.com/cogini/multi-env-deploy

 ## BuildKit